VincentA004/Backtesting-trading-indicators/README.md

 # Backtesting-trading-indicators
 # Overview
-These python files backtest common trading rules regarding techincal indicators such as SMA(simple moving averege), RSI(relative strength index) and many others.
-To determine the most profitable trading indicator
+These python files backtest common trading rules regarding techincal indicators such as SMA(simple moving averege), RSI(relative strength index) and many others in order to find the most profible trading indicator
 ## Repository composition
 The log files contain data on the tested indicator such as
 - Accuracy